New Rules To Further Expand NJ's Medical Marijuana Program

 NJ has added thousands of patients to the program

-Since he took office in early 2018, Murphy, with help from Elnahal, has presided over a of New Jersey’s medical marijuana program, with the health commissioner advocating for it on social media and in numerous lectures with physicians and other health professionals.
+Since he took office in early 2018, Murphy, with help from Elnahal, has presided over a massive expansion of New Jersey’s medical marijuana program, with the health commissioner advocating for it on social media and in numerous lectures with physicians and other health professionals.
 The state said it has added nearly 28,000 additional patients and nearly doubled the number of doctors participating, to 950, over the last 14 months.

-Patients have long advocated for a more robust medicinal marijuana program and have to expand the list of qualifying conditions, among other changes.
+Patients have long advocated for a more robust medicinal marijuana program and have battled for years to expand the list of qualifying conditions, among other changes.
 The program was signed into law by former Gov. Jon S. Corzine, a Democrat, shortly before he left office in 2010.
 But Republican Chris Christie, who replaced him — and considered cannabis a “gateway drug” — effectively stalled the program for years before implementing what critics said was the nation’s most restrictive initiative.